 Here are some of the most Instagrammable spots we found at Ji:

 Hotel Tugu Bali is definitely a place to go if you’re into art and history and are/or looking for uniquely romantic accommodation to stay in Canggu.
 It’s obvious that the owner of this hotel really put his heart and passion to every corner of the property.

 Even if you don’t stay at the hotel, you can’t skip Ji if you’re a dedicated foodie!
 The guys at Ji really know how to make tasty Asian fusion food.
-I personally think it’s one of the best restaurants I’ve ever been in Bali – and trust me, I’ve been to a lot of them.
-My husband is a chef, so… 😀
+I personally think it’s one of the best restaurants I’ve ever been in Bali – and trust me, I’ve been to a lot of them… 😀

 So tell me, have you been to Hotel Tugu Bali or any other Tugu hotels before?
 If so, how was your experience?